CHTC/chtc-website-source/_events/demo.md

 ### When

-Wednesday, November 16th at 1:30 pm - 2:30 pm CST
+Wednesday, November 16th from 1:30 pm - 2:30 pm CST

 ### Where

-Room 1240, Computer Sciences building
+Room 1240, Computer Sciences Building

 ### Questions?